A visit to the GPO museum (General Post Office) is arguably one of the best things to do in Dublin.

 The construction of the current GPO in Dublin started in 1814.
 It was opened 4 years later, in 1818, and that’s where the story all begins.

-At a cost of between £50,000-£80,000 for its construction, featuring Portland stone and mountain granite, the GPO in Dublin was always destined to impress.
+At a cost of between £50,000-£80,000 for its construction, featuring Portland stone and mountain granite, the GPO is Dublin architecture at its best.

 With an iconic neo-classical portico with six immense Ionic columns, the entrance to the GPO is steeped in a mixture of classical Greek and Irish mythology with statues of Mercury, Hecate, and Hibernia.